Image source:

 Research Focus

-The institution is particularly noted for its research into the rumen microbiome of dairy cows.
-This research is spearheaded by Garret Suen, a prominent rumen microbiologist.
-The studies aim to understand the microbial community within the rumen and its effects on milk production, which is crucial for the dairy industry.
+The institution is particularly noted for its research into the rumen microbiome of dairy cows, which is crucial for enhancing milk production.
+Spearheaded by Garret Suen, a notable rumen microbiologist, this research aims to understand the complex microbial community within the rumen and its impact on milk yield and quality.

 Key Personnel